 Summary: In this article, we chat with applications chemist Cole Holstrom about how igwlab’s Quality Management System (QMS) helps streamline your extraction operation by providing an end to end quality management system.

 Quality is Crucial in the Botanical Extraction Industry

-When it comes to hemp and cannabis extraction, quality management is absolutely critical.
-As it tracks yields, biomass attributes, and other important processes, igwLAB’s Quality Management System is capable of providing corrective actions, protective shortstops, and streamlined data records all in the name of quality control and risk mitigation in the hemp and cannabis industry.
+When it comes to hemp extraction, quality management is absolutely critical.
+As it tracks yields, biomass attributes, and other important processes, igwLAB’s Quality Management System is capable of providing corrective actions, protective shortstops, and streamlined data records all in the name of quality control and risk mitigation in the hemp industry.

 So, the question may be asked, “What is a quality management system, and why is it important in this industry?”
 To find out, we ask Applications Chemist Cole Holstrom for more insight into the igw QMS system.

 What is igwLAB’s Quality Management System?

 “A QMS stands for Quality Management System,” says Holstrom.
-“It’s a software system that manages the quality processes at a hemp or cannabis facility.
+“It's a software system that manages the quality processes at a hemp extraction facility.
 IGW can help accomplish this, for example, by placing automatic quarantine checks and holds on certain processes.”

 “What the igw quality management software can do is give quality assurance personnel the opportunity to keep an eye on all of the processes,” says Holstrom.
 “The igw quality management software makes use of personnel and permissions, so you can customize what an operators role would be and edit what they are allowed to do.”